ERCOT breaks another power record, tracker shows - NewsBreak

 ERCOT breaks another power record, tracker shows

 AUSTIN (KXAN) — In the midst of a record-breaking weekend for heat , the Electric Reliability Council of Texas set another power record, according to its online tracker.
-It’s the second time this week that ERCOT has set a new record in July and for all-time power usage.CHECK THE FORECAST: Intense heat this weekend into early next week
+It’s the second time this week ERCOT has set a new record for all-time power usage in July.UPDATE: ERCOT asks Texans to conserve electricity Monday

 On Saturday, ERCOT unofficially set a new all-time weekend peak record of 77,359 megawatts, officials added.

-Earlier this week, when the previous record was broken, ERCOT said in a statement Tuesday they will be able to meet demand.
+Earlier this week, when the previous record was broken, ERCOT said in a statement Tuesday it would be able to meet demand.

 “ERCOT will continue to deploy all available tools to manage the grid reliably and coordinate closely with the Public Utility Commission, generation resource owners and transmission utilities,” ERCOT said.